-Food Science (0222)1/2 CreditGrades 10, 11, 12 (1/2 Science Credit)20 Weeks
+Food Science (0222) 1/2 Credit 20 We di 20 We di

 Grades 10, 11, 12 (1/2 Science Credit) 20 Weeks Science of Food is designed to reinforce and enhance the student's knowledge of scientific principles and processes through the study of foods and nutrition.
-This class encourages students to use their knowledge of foods, science and creativity to develop food experiments to discover how science affects the foods we eat.
+This class encourages students to use their knowledge of foods. science and creativity to develop food experiments to discover how science affects the foods we eat.
 An in-depth understanding of science as it applies to foods will assist students with interest in career and technical education, to understand the food industry as well as food preparation in their daily lives.
 Whenever possible, students should be involved in hands-on laboratory activities which verify the scientific concepts presented.

-- Learn Food Science and its relevance to global society - Research practices in food science - Explore concepts of physical sciences relevant to food science - Explore the food biochemistry of water, carbohydrates, lipids, proteins, vitamins and minerals - Learn about food preservation & food safety
+- Learn Food Science and its relevance to global society - Research practices in food science

-- Learn about the future of our food through technology & science - Prepare food science labs - Practice Servsafe food safety and sanitation procedures required in food service industry - Explore food industry careers
+- Explore concepts of physical sciences relevant to food science - Explore the food biochemistry of water, carbohydrates, lipids, proteins, vitamins and minerals - Learn about food preservation & food safety - Learn about the future of our food through technology & science - Prepare food science labs - Practice Servsafe food safety and sanitation procedures required in food service industry - Explore food industry careers